Ball

 - With the beginning of the coronavirus pandemic, players were forbidden to smear the ball with saliva.
 In case of violation of this paragraph of the International Cricket Council rule, a team may be issued up to two warnings during an innings to start.
 In the case of the third attempt of manipulation, a 5-run penalty to the batting side is imposed.

-If the ball is out of play for some reason, then fast bowlers like to play the new ball.
+If the ball in cricket is out of play for some reason, then fast bowlers like to play the new ball.
 They take advantage of the greater unpredictability of the rebound from the field.
 At the same time, old balls are more suitable for spin bowlers.

 The following characteristics must be observed by the organizers of the competition when providing balls, depending on the age of the participants: